ordina-jworks/ordina-jworks.github.io/_posts/2021-05-26-intro-to-mqtt.md

 ## Introduction

-MQTT or Message Queuing Telemetry Transport is a very lightweight IoT messaging protocol.
+[MQTT](https://mqtt.org/mqtt-specification/){:target="_blank" rel="noopener noreferrer"} or Message Queuing Telemetry Transport is a very lightweight IoT messaging protocol.
 It was originally designed by IBM and has become royalty free since 2010.

 It is very lightweight, both on computational and network resources to send and receive messages, making it ideal for use with IoT applications as well as restrained network conditions.